Last updated July 1, 2021

 You may also authorize someone to exercise the above rights on your behalf.
 If we have collected information on your minor child, you may exercise the above rights on behalf of your minor child.

-We will respond to authorized and verified requests as soon as practicable and as required by law.
-Please note that, where we have received your information through our business clients, or where we are otherwise operating as a service provider, we may refer you to the business with whom you have a direct relationship in order to implement your request, pursuant to applicable law.
+We will respond to authorized and verified requests as soon as practicable and as required by law, including any reason for denying or restricting a request.
+Please note that, where we have received your personal information through our business clients or where we are otherwise operating as a service provider, we may refer you to the business with whom you have a direct relationship in order to implement your request, pursuant to applicable law.

-In addition, the above rights are subject to various exclusions and exceptions under the law, and, under certain circumstances, we may be unable to implement your request.
-We will advise you of any reason for denying or restricting a request.
+In addition, the above rights are subject to various exclusions and exceptions under applicable laws, and under certain circumstances, we may be unable to implement your request.